zealousweb/abandoned-contact-form-7/README.md

 - **Enable Abandoned**
  You can enable/disable Abandoned form functionality

-**Select Email Field**
+-**Select Email Field**
-- Select the email field for tracking an Abandoned user.
+ Select the email field for tracking an Abandoned user.

-**Mailer Type**
+- **Mailer Type**
-- You can change mailer type for emails to be sent.
+ You can change mailer type for emails to be sent.

-**Schedule Notification Time**
+- **Schedule Notification Time**
-- You can select the scheduled notification time to send mail
+ You can select the scheduled notification time to send mail

-**Number of Email Notification**
+- **Number of Email Notification**
-- You can select the scheduled notification time to send mail.
+ You can select the scheduled notification time to send mail.

-**Select Specific Field**
+- **Select Specific Field**
-- Select specific field to include in tracking data.
+ Select specific field to include in tracking data.

 # Getting Help